Sail Training International Annual Awards

 Sultan Qaboos Sailing Trophy

-Following its launch at The Tall Ships Races 2011, the Sultan Qaboos Sailing Trophy was presented for the first time at Sail Training International's annual conference in Toulon to an individual, vessel operator or sail training organisation for outstanding services to young people in sail training.
-The new prestige trophy marks a partnership between Sail Training International and the Sultanate of Oman demonstrating a commitment to sail training and youth developement.
+Following its launch at The Tall Ships Races 2011, the Sultan Qaboos Sailing Trophy was presented for the first time at Sail Training International’s annual conference in Toulon to an individual, vessel operator or sail training organisation for outstanding services to young people in sail training.
+The new prestige trophy marks a partnership between Sail Training International and the Sultanate of Oman demonstrating a commitment to sail training and youth development.
 In addition to the trophy, a bursary scheme has been established to support young people.

 2011: Christian Radich (Norway)